unnawut/devcon-7-community-guide/README.md

 ## Maintainer

-While this guide is open to contributions, it is currently maintained by [EthPadThai](https://twitter.com/ethpadthai) team:
+While this guide is open to contribution, it is currently maintained by [EthPadThai](https://twitter.com/ethpadthai) team:

 - Twitter: https://twitter.com/ethpadthai
 - Telegram: https://t.me/ethpadthai